Yerdaulet-zh/Artificial-Intelligence/Computer Vision/Face detection/README.md

-Figure 5 – Depiction of the task of object detection

-Note – Figure 4 and 5 are compiled by the author of the article [4]

 For instance, according to figure 5, where the green is the perfect right rectangle, and the second blue rectangle is the predicted rectangle from the model, the task is to determine how much the prediction is accurate.
 According to figure 4, we take over intersected areas and divide the number of regions and get values from 0 to 1, the higher IoU value the better prediction of the model.